 Did you know that only 10% of what we hear is retained while an overwhelming 75% of what we see is retained?
 Yes, this is true and has been proven through scientific reason.
 Most people tend to be visual learners which means that they can reason, comprehend, and interact with visual input far better versus any other type of input.
 This is one of the reasons why it is so important for safety signs to be made visual within industrial work environments.
-Here are some tips to help make safety signs within your facility more visual.
+Here are some tips to help make visual safety signs within your facility more effective.

 1. Train Employees about Hazards and Corresponding Signage